hillarytong/Automated_ELK_Stack/README.md

 SSH into the control node and follow the steps below:
 - Copy the config file to the /etc/filebeat.
-- Update the config file to include port and ip address of the service you’re using it on.
+- Update the config file to include port and ip address of the service youâ€™re using it on.
 For example, Kibana is port 5601.
 - Run the playbook, and navigate to module status to check that the installation worked as expected.

 The filebeat-playbook.yml is copied over to the /etc/ansible where the hosts file is located.
 This is prevalent since it is the host file that needs to be updated in order to ensure Ansible to run the playbook on specific machines.
 In order to specify which machines install Elk versus the ones that install Filebeat, we edit the configuration file for that.
 In order to check if the ELK server is running properly we navigate to the URL: <elk server IP>:5601/app/kibana.
 If the page loads then the server is loaded properly.